flaviocopes/vuehandbook/08-vue-templates/index.md

 Any HTML is a valid Vue.js template, and in addition to that, Vue.js provides two powerful things: **interpolation** and **directives**.

-I'm going to detail interpolation in this article, and make a new one tomorrow for directives.

 This is a valid Vue.js template:

 ```html